cog-isa/htm-rl/htm_rl/htm_rl/README.md

 SAR Superposition

-- union of any number of SAR
+- Union of any number of SAR
-  - for SDR format it's a bitwise OR of corresponding SAR SDRs
+  - For SDR format it's a bitwise OR of corresponding SAR SDRs
-- why it's even needed
+- Why it's even needed
   - TM works with SAR superpositions both as input and output
-  - for any particular SAR it predicts all possible next SARs
+  - For any particular SAR it predicts all possible next SARs
     - they represented as union
     - i.e. they can't be separated into single SARs
     - hence SAR superposition
   - TM accepts SAR superpositions as input as well
     - I think it's obvious
-- even though TM remembers SAR sequences
+- Even though TM remembers SAR sequences
-  - depolarization in general: active SDR $\rightarrow$ depolarized SDR
+  - Depolarization in general: active SDR $\rightarrow$ depolarized SDR
-  - for SARs: active SAR superposition $\rightarrow$ depolarized SAR superposition
+  - For SARs: active SAR superposition $\rightarrow$ depolarized SAR superposition

 ## Encoding

 SAR SDR encoder

-- encodes SAR to SDR
+- Encodes SAR to SDR
-- uses separate state, action and reward SDR encoders
+- Uses separate state, action and reward SDR encoders
-  - resulting SDRs are concatenated
+  - Resulting SDRs are concatenated
-- we consider only discrete environments
+- I consider only discrete environments
-  - hence both states and actions are discrete sets
+  - Hence both states and actions are discrete sets
-  - rewards are discrete too: $r \in \{0, 1\}$
+  - Rewards are discrete too: $r \in \{0, 1\}$
-- so states, actions and rewards can be represented as integer numbers
+- So states, actions and rewards can be represented as integer numbers
   - i.e. $s_t \in [0, |S|)$ and $a_t \in [0, |A|)$
   - for this Integer SDR encoder is used

 Integer SDR encoder

-- encodes integer numbers from [0, `n_values`) to SDR
+- Encodes integer numbers from [0, `n_values`) to SDR
-- parameters:
+- Parameters:
   - `n_values` - size of the range, i.e. it's a number of unique values
   - `value_bits` - how many bits are used to encode every unique value
-- resulting SDR has `n_values` $\times$ `value_bits` bits
+- Resulting SDR has `n_values` $\times$ `value_bits` bits
   - which can be divided into `n_values` buckets of `value_bits` contiguous bits encoding every value from the range
   - e.g. `0000 0000 1111` is the result of encoding 2 by 3-by-4 integer encoder
     - 3 buckets are separated by space to make it clear
     - every bucket encoded by 4 bits
     - note that buckets don't intersect
 - PROS
-  - easy to encode/decode
+  - Easy to encode/decode
-  - easy to debug
+  - Easy to debug
-  - easy to pretty print
+  - Easy to pretty print
 - CONS
-  - cuts out information about states similarity
+  - Cuts out information about states similarity
     - as different values have no intersection
-  - you have no control on sparsity, which is `1 / n_values`
+  - You have no direct control on sparsity, which is `1 / n_values`
     - you may have problems with too low or too high sparsity levels
     - it tested that TM works well with low sparsity
       - which doesn't mean it has not negative effects at all